-The actuation signal is generated using the AD9851 DDS/DAC frequency synthesizer and the output signal is read by AD8302 gain and phase detector, which can measure both the magnitude ratio (gain) across the quartz crystal and the phase difference between the actuation and output signals.
-The analysis of the gain curve allows the characterization of the sensor by measuring simultaneously the resonance frequency and quality factor.
-The main advantage of the scheme of measurement is the possibility to measure quartz sensor parameters in isolation without external circuity influences.
+The actuation signal is generated via the AD9851 DDS/DAC frequency synthesizer, and the resultant output signal is detected by the AD8302 gain and phase detector.
+This component is capable of quantifying both the gain across the quartz crystal and the phase difference between the actuation and output signals.

 openQCM Q-1 is based on AD8302 RF/IF Gain and Phase Detector which is a fully integrated system for measuring gain/loss trought quartz sensor and phase difference between actuation and sensor reaponse.